zeek/broker/doc/comm.rst

 Broker is the successor of `Broccoli
 <https://www.bro.org/sphinx/components/broccoli/broccoli-manual.html>`_, Bro's
 client communications library.
 Broccoli enables arbitrary applications to communicate in Bro's data model.
+In this chapter, we describe first describe generic Broker communication between peers that don't assume any specific message layout.
+Afterwards, we show how to exchange events with Bro through an additional Bro-specific shim on top of Broker's generic messages.

 Endpoints
 ---------

-Broker encapsulates its entire state in a ``context`` object.
-Multiple instances of a ``context`` can exist in the same process, but each ``context`` features a thread-pool and (configurable) scheduler, which determines the execution of Broker's components.
-Using a single ``context`` per OS process guarantees the most efficient usage of available hardware resources.
+Broker encapsulates its entire peering in an ``endpoint`` object.
+Multiple instances of a ``endpoint`` can exist in the same process, but each ``endpoint`` features a thread-pool and (configurable) scheduler, which determines the execution of Broker's components.
+Using a single ``endpoint`` per OS process guarantees the most efficient usage of available hardware resources.
 Nonetheless, multiple Broker applications can seamlessly operate when linked together, as there exists no global library state.

-A ``context`` can *spawn* ``endpoint`` instances, of which there exists a *blocking* and *non-blocking* variant.
-The two types differ in the way they manage their subscriptions and receive messages.
-Both variants have a *mailbox*, which is essentially a queue with its unprocessed messages.
-In the blocking case, the user manually extracts messages from the mailbox, whereas the Broker runtime dispatches messages asynchronously in the non-blocking case.

-Both endpoint variants can be mixed and matched, it is not necessary to commit to a particular type for all endpoints within a context.

 .. note::